-González-Morales has more than 10 years of experience consulting for organizations from different sectors (i.e., government, healthcare, hospitality, non-for profit, energy, and manufacturing).
-During the last seven years, as executive director of Organization & Management Solutions, she has led more than 20 consulting projects in diverse areas of practice: competency modeling as well as recruitment and selection systems, organizational development and change, needs analysis, performance management systems, engagement surveys, leadership, and team development and training.
+González-Morales has more than 15 years of experience consulting for organizations from Canada, Europe, and the U.S. in different sectors (i.e. government, healthcare, hospitality, non-for-profit, energy, and manufacturing).
+As executive director of Organization & Management Solutions (2013-2020), she led more than 20 consulting projects in diverse areas of practice.
+These included competency modeling and recruitment and selection systems; organizational development and change; needs analysis; performance management systems; engagement surveys; as well as leadership and team development and training.

 “A more feminine scholarship: Relational practice for setting a good example.”
 Academy of Management Learning & Education, Special Issue: Rhythms of Academic Life: Frost and Taylor 20 Years on 18, no. 2 (2019): 302-05.